25 San Pablo Avenue, San Francisco, CA

 Jane`s negotiation skills, confidence and expert ability to formulate deals that work are the result of her years of experience and ultimately is the value that she offers her clients.
 With an impressive list of clients Jane has proven herself as a polished professional, pairing innovative marketing and selling strategies with excellent communication skills.
 She credits her past and present success to personal discipline, high standards, creativity, and the persistence to ensure that every transaction be as seamless as possible.

-Presented by Jane Poppelreiter License# 01469916 with Paragon Real Estate Group.
+Presented by Jane Poppelreiter DRE 01469916 with Compass Real Estate.
 All Rights Reserved.
 All information contained herein is deemed reliable but is not guaranteed.
 Fair Housing and Equal Opportunity.
 Site by INTERSECT.MARKETING